 Table of Contents

 Do you think only accidents or impacts alone can cause injuries to the human body?
 Then you’re off-base.
-Even repetitive stress or overuse of your body part could spawn disabilities to your body.
-The so called injuries to your muscles and skeletal system are known as musculoskeletal disorders.
+Even repetitive stress or overuse of your body part could spawn disabilities in your body.
+The so-called injuries to your muscles and skeletal system are known as musculoskeletal disorders.
+There are different types of musculoskeletal disorders.

-Musculoskeletal disorders are defined as injuries or impairments to the musculoskeletal system of the human body like muscles, nerves, tendons, ligaments, spinal discs, and blood vessels.
+Musculoskeletal disorders are defined as injuries or impairments to the musculoskeletal system of the human body, like muscles, nerves, tendons, ligaments, spinal discs, and blood vessels.
+In short, they are diseases of the joints and muscles.

-There are more than 150 types of musculoskeletal injuries categorized.
-Let’s go through a few of them in this article.
+There are more than 150 types of musculoskeletal issues categorized.
+Do you know which of the following is a common muscular disorder?
+Let’s go through a few on the list of musculoskeletal conditions in this article to know that.

 - Arthritis: The wear and tear, swelling, pain, infection, and tenderness in the joints are known as arthritis.
 There are different kinds of arthritis, such as Rheumatoid arthritis, Osteoarthritis, and Psoriatic Arthritis.
 This disease condition is degenerative and age-related.